sofi007/tigergraph_challenge/README.md

 ## Graph database schema

-Design schema and the map of the data to graph is performed in python code in server part.
+The design schema and the map of the data to the graph database is performed in python code.

 Graph schema: The graph schema is composed of the following principal nodes:
 * *PRESCRIBER* the node represents the prescriber and has the following parameters: NPI, Last Name, First Name,Prscrbr_MI ,Prscrbr_Crdntls, Gender, City, State, Zipcode